 Field Lacrosse is spreading like wild-fire.
-With a record 38 teams in the last FIL World Championship it’s only the beginning.
-The world is hooked on Field Lacrosse.
-It can’t get enough and that makes me truly happy.
+With record number of nations every year at the FIL World Championship it’s only the beginning, the world is hooked.
 Little by little it’s transforming people into fanatics.
 It looks like we are in the era in which Field Lacrosse might become an Olympic sport.
 That my friends, is epic.

 The history of lacrosse came from the Haudenosaunee people and their culture.
 The official modern rules for Field Lacrosse were drawn up by a Canadian, William George Beers in 1867.
 Modern day Field Lacrosse is played on a 110 m X 60 m (120.30 yard X 65.62 yard) grass field or turf with 10 players on each side.
 Both teams have a goalie, three defenders, midfielders and attackmen on at the same time.
 Players battle for a rubber ball in which they pass around and shoot on the opponent’s net for a goal.

 Click on the links below for more information about the rules of lacrosse and lacrosse positions.
-This section will just be covering the basics of field lacrosse.
+This section will just be covering the basics of field.

 Field Lacrosse – Rules and Equipment